ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.02-evaluating-end-to-end-agent/explainer/readme.md

 Let's extract the agent logic into its own file to make it evaluatable separately from the rest of the system.

+Recommendation: hand-code this commit.
+This uses `Experimental_Agent` from the `ai` package, which will likely be stable come v6.

 ### Steps To Complete

 #### Importing Experimental_Agent in agent.ts